Sullivans International - Yarn Supplier

 Ordinary wool Warm, durable Outerwear, blankets

-Mohair Lustrous, fluffy Fashion, blending
+Mohair Lustrous, fluffy halo Fashion yarns, blending

-Cashmere Ultra-soft, premium High-end knitwear
+Cashmere Ultra-soft, luxury hand High-end knitwear

 Synthetic Fiber Yarn Types